RaymondNwambuonwo/Google-Cybersecurity-Certificate-Program/README.md

 Certificate of completion for Google Cybersecurity Certificate Program for Raymond Nwambuonwo

-This repo holds all of the projects I have done while completing the Google Cybersecurity Certificate Program.
-To view my notes repository please click here
+This repo holds all of the projects I have done so far while completing the Google Cybersecurity Certificate Program.

-(insert Image from Google Cybersecurity Certificate Completion)

-You can view my certificate of completion on Credly or Coursera.

-In this course I gained foundational knowledge that will prepare me for entry-level jobs in cybersecurity and help me understand how security teams protect their organizations and its customers.
+In this course I am gaining foundational knowledge that will build upon my software engineering experience and expertise to then transition into security focused roles.

 This program focused on many conceptual topics such as: